Andreas Schjelderup: 2024–25 season: First-team breakthrough

 On 27 October 2024, Schjelderup scored his first goal for Benfica in a 5–0 win over Rio Ave in the Primeira Liga.
 On 11 January 2025, he scored in the final of the Taça da Liga as Benfica defeated Sporting on penalties following a 1–1 draw in normal time.
 Three days later, on 14 October 2024, he scored in the fifth round of the Taça de Portugal as Benfica won 1–3 away at Farense.

 On 24 June 2025, he scored the only goal in a 1–0 victory over Bayern Munich, securing his club's first-ever win against the latter and top spot in Group C in the 2025 FIFA Club World Cup.

 2025–26 season

 On 12 August 2025, he was in the starting XI for Benfica against Nice in the Champions League third qualifying round.
 He assisted for the team's first goal and scored the second, helping secure a 2–0 win, 4–0 on aggregate, ensuring Benfica's sport in the play-off round.
+Later in the season, he completed an awards hat-trick after being named the Primeira Liga's Player of the Month, Forward of the Month and Young Player of the Month for April.
+He finished the campaign with a career-best return of 10 goals and six assists for the club across all competitions.

 International career

+Schjelderup received his first call-up to the Norway under-21 national team in August 2021 by head coach Leif Gunnar Smerud.
+It was uncommon for a 17-year-old player to be selected for the under-21 squad, with Martin Ødegaard being the last to achieve the feat in 2014.
+He made his debut for the Norway under-21 national team on 3 September 2021 in a match against Austria.
+Norway won the match 3–1.

-Schjelderup has been capped at youth level for Norway.
-He made his debut for the senior team on 5 June 2024 in a friendly against Kosovo, coming on as a substitute for Erling Haaland.
+In May 2024, Schjelderup received his first call-up to the Norway national team by head coach Ståle Solbakken.
+He made his senior international debut during that international window on 5 June 2024 in a friendly against Kosovo, coming on as a substitute for Erling Haaland.
+Norway won the match 3–0.

+On 21 May 2026, Schjelderup was named by Norway head coach Ståle Solbakken in the 26-man squad for the 2026 FIFA World Cup.
+In the Round of 16 against Brazil, he assisted both of Erling Haaland's goals in a 2–1 victory that sent his team to their first-ever World Cup quarter-final.
+He scored his first World Cup goal, opening the scoring with a left-footed shot from the left side of the penalty area in the quarter-final against England, which ended in a 2–1 defeat after extra time.